Kate Harris: Lands of Lost Borders

 She undertook the trip documented in her book with a friend.

 Current works

-Harris currently lives off-grid in northern British Columbia, near the Yukon border.
+As of 2019, Harris lives off-grid in northern British Columbia, near the Yukon border.

-In an interview with Anna Maria Tremonti, of The Current, Harris described falling in love with the land around Atlin, British Columbia when she skied across the nearby Juneau Icefield as part of an undergraduate field course in glaciology.
+In an interview with Anna Maria Tremonti of The Current, Harris described falling in love with the land around Atlin, British Columbia, when she skied across the nearby Juneau Icefield as part of an undergraduate field course in glaciology.
 She currently shares a small cabin there with her partner.

-Harris is working on a second book.